brodysmith1/sassy-sapper-starter/README.md

 Other features:

-- TailwindCSS colors as Sass variables (+ the useful utility classes)
+- TailwindCSS colors as Sass variables (+ some useful utility classes)
-- Markdown `.md` files to generate wordy pages.
-See `/routes/notes`
+- Markdown `.md` files to generate wordy pages at `/routes/notes`
 - Basic menu button